becodeorg/cli/docs/docker-survival-guide/readme.md

 #### Network links

 This feature is not something we will explicitely write in a `docker-compose.yml`.
-It's just a very useful feature that is implicitely created by docker-compose to ease our lives.
+It's just a very useful feature that is implicitely created by docker compose to ease our lives.

 We can now create a lot of services inside a docker-compose file but what happens when we want them to communicate ?
 (Which is the case like 90% of the time by the way.)
 When a container is launched it is initialized with a random IP address so it's not so easy to get that IP to make them communicate.
 To help you with that docker-compose creates some kind of a small DNS server for its containers to get to know each other.
 Example: